programacion-bucle-for

 In these examples,

-, we perform the loop while i < 100
+• condition, we perform the loop while i < 100

-So we are performing the actions of the function body 100 times, which is the number of iterations it will take for i
+Thus, we are performing the actions in the function body 100 times, which is the number of iterations it will take for i to stop being i < 100.

 The FOR loop is one of the most popular and used in programming.
 To a large extent, due to the significant influence that C++ has had in the programming world.

 However, for practical purposes, it is not as useful and powerful as other loops like WHILE or FOREACH.
-In fact, we have seen that languages like Python completely omit it (and live perfectly without it).
+In fact, we have seen that languages like Python omit it completely (and live perfectly without it).

-One of the biggest problems with FOR loops is the incorrect use that has frequently been made of it.
+One of the biggest problems with FOR loops is the incorrect use that has frequently been made of them.
 Having three statements, which are also optional, gives a lot of freedom.
 But it also allows for “very original” but not very clean practices.

 for (;condition;)